Menu

 What Is Underwriting In Insurance: Final Thoughts

-So yes, as scary as insurance underwriting may sound, it’s actually a natural part of your insurance policy application assessment.
+So yes, as scary as insurance underwriting may sound, it’s a natural part of your insurance policy application assessment.
 It doesn’t require any work from you.

 The only thing to remember is to be honest when filling out your application and ensure you don’t lie about any conditions or lifestyle.